CoRT: Complementary Rankings from Transformers: Background and Related Work

-Recently, some hybrid approaches have been proposed that combine typical representation-focused techniques with interaction-focused approaches to reduce computational cost. \citet{gao20} proposes a model architecture comprising three modules for document understanding, query understanding and relevance judging as part of their framework \emph{EARL}.
+According to \citet{guo16}, Neural ranking approaches can be categorized into two types of models depending on the architecture. \emph{Representation-focused} approaches \cite{huang13, shen14, zamani18} produce representations for queries and documents to predict relevancy scores using a simple distance or similarity measure.
+In this context, exploiting \emph{local interactions} between neighboring terms is a commonly used technique \cite{shen14, zamani18}.
+Models of the \emph{interaction-focused} type exploit interactions between query and document terms \cite{guo16, xiong17, dai18, nogueira19}.
+Although this leads to superior ranking quality \cite{guo16, guo19, qiao19}, it is computationally much more intensive, since a given query has to be processed together with each potentially relevant document.
+Hence, this type of neural ranking model is only applicable in a ranking pipeline, where limited numbers of documents are given as potentially relevant candidates.
+These candidates are selected by an efficient retrieval model that is able to retrieve documents directly from the corpus in a reasonable amount of time.
+The multi-stage ranking technique is also known as \emph{cascade ranking} and optimizing the configuration of such a pipeline towards maximized efficiency and effectiveness has been extensively studied in the past \cite{wang11, chen17}.
+Many \emph{interaction-focused} neural ranking models employ a dedicated layer to explicitly perform a matching between query and document terms \cite{guo16, xiong17, dai18}.
+Another approach is using the \emph{attention mechanism} \cite{vaswani17}, or more specifically, a pretrained transformer encoder such as BERT \cite{devlin18} to exploit both local and query-document interactions \cite{nogueira19, qiao19}.
+Recently, some hybrid approaches have been proposed that combine typical representation-focused techniques with interaction-focused approaches to reduce computational cost: \citet{gao20} propose a model architecture comprising three modules for document understanding, query understanding and relevance judging respectively.
 The \emph{understanding modules} produce token-level representations, which can be cached as usual in representation-focused approaches.
-The \emph{relevance judging module}, on the other side, uses those representations to apply query-document interactions more quickly when document representations are cached.
-Each module is a stack of transformer layers \cite{vaswani17}, initialized with weights from BERT. \citet{khattab20} proposes a related approach, namely \emph{ColBERT}.
-The model architecture incorporates a relatively inexpensive max-similarity mechanism instead of a shallow transformer network to perform query-document interactions.
-The authors proposes to store token representation in an \emph{Approximate Nearest Neighbor} (ANN) index \cite{iwasaki18} to quickly retrieve only those documents that have token representations in the proximity to those of the query.
-Thus, \emph{ColBERT} can be described as a re-ranker that brings its own first-stage retrieval mechanism allowing to perform a full ranking in less than a second ($458ms$ on MS MARCO \cite{khattab20}).
+The \emph{relevance judging module} uses those cached representations to apply query-document interactions more quickly.
+Each module is a stack of transformer layers \cite{vaswani17}, initialized with weights from BERT.
+In a related approach, \citet{macavaney20} investigate the relationship between different numbers of dedicated layers of BERT for query-document interactions and measure the resulting speedup that is due to token representation caching, as well as its impact on the end-to-end ranking quality. \citet{khattab20} propose a related approach, namely \emph{ColBERT}.
+The model architecture incorporates an inexpensive max-similarity mechanism to perform token-level query-document interactions.
+The authors propose to store \emph{token} representations in an \emph{Approximate Nearest Neighbor} (ANN) index to quickly retrieve only those documents that have token representations in the proximity to those of the query.
+Thus, \emph{ColBERT} can be described as an end-to-end ranking approach that brings its own first-stage retrieval mechanism allowing to perform end-to-end ranking in a reasonable amount of time.